matrix-org/synapse/docs/modules/presence_router_callbacks.md

 Alternatively the callback can return `synapse.module_api.PRESENCE_ALL_USERS` to indicate that the user should receive updates from all known users.

+If multiple modules implement this callback, the first callback returning `synapse.module_api.PRESENCE_ALL_USERS` causes Synapse to consider all known users, and the subsequent implementations of this callback to be ignored.
+If all the callbacks return a `set` then Synapse considers the concatenation of all the `set`s.

 ## Example